NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/warm_performance_tier/README.md

 ## Running The Script

-### Runing the script on a Linux based operating system
+### Running the script on a Linux-based operating system
 There are two main ways to run the script.
 The first is to just provide the script with a directory to start from using the -d option.
 The script will then read every file in that directory and all its subdirectories.
 The second way